 Fortunately, there is a much simpler answer — just build more solar. (learn more about how this works from How batteries will create the clean energy future much faster than you think)

 If your region of the country gets half the solar energy in the winter, then install twice as many solar panels.
 This will obviously raise costs and not all roofs can fit more panels but that can change as panels become both cheaper and more efficient.
 New technologies like solar shingles and even solar driveways provide ever increasing ways to turn sunshine into electricity.
-And, shared community solar gardens make it possible tap even larger, cheaper solar arrays right near your home.
+And, shared community solar gardens make it possible to tap even larger, cheaper solar arrays right near your home.

 Many experts are concerned that “overbuilding“ solar to work on short winter days means you produce more solar on summer days than your batteries can store.
 Again, there’s a simpler answer.
 Just turn off your solar panels when the summer sun fills up your batteries.
 The industry calls this “curtailing” and it’s viewed as a four-letter-word.
 But this is old thinking – just look at computers.
 Once upon a time, people in white lab coats would watch over expensive mainframes 24/7 to ensure every bit of available computing was utilized.
 Today, computers have so much excess capacity that we run screen savers for the fun of it.
 Similarly, as the price of solar drops, the industry will realize that throwing away excess solar power costs a small fraction of building seasonal scale batteries.

 Now that you have batteries and sufficient solar for short winter days, there is one remaining challenge when taking your house off-grid.

 Step 4 – Prepare for stretches of bad weather